aandrews-amu/American-Road-Trip-Path-Finding-Project/README.md

 ### How to run

 To run the branch and bound solver, you'll need the whole final-project folder.
 Run main.rs to see solver work for the 10 selected locations.
+To run the genetic algorithm on the same 10 locations, run trip.py.
+Our Google Maps API key in there should work for now, but if run many more times we will run out of free credits.

 ### What we learned